-Getting a comprehensive car insurance policy is a smarter decision than just settling for the government-mandated Compulsory Third Party Liability (CTPL) insurance.
-Comprehensive insurance provides better protection against the financial impact of car damage and theft, personal accident, and property damage, among others.
+Getting a comprehensive car insurance policy is a better move than just settling for the government-mandated Compulsory Third Party Liability (CTPL) insurance.
+Comprehensive insurance provides more protection against the financial impact of car damage and theft, personal accident, and property damage, among others.

 But don't be misled into thinking that "comprehensive" means "complete" in car insurance.
-Some benefits you need as a motorist may not be included in the standard package and are instead offered as optional car insurance add-ons or riders.
+Some benefits you need as a motorist may not be included in the standard package and are instead offered as optional car insurance add-ons.

-Here are eight car insurance add-ons or riders to consider when purchasing a car insurance policy in the Philippines.
+Here are car insurance add-ons or riders to consider when purchasing a car insurance policy.

 Roadside assistance from an insurance provider is extremely helpful when your car breaks down due to electrical or mechanical issues, flooding, or a road accident.
 During a roadside emergency, just ring your insurance company and let them know what happened, and help will be on the way.